Zehut: September 2019 campaign

 After narrowly missing the Knesset threshold in the April 2019 election, Feiglin announced on 30 May that Zehut will run in the September snap election.
 He expressed openness to run as part of an alliance on the right, and urged "all political figures who see themselves as part of the freedom camp" to join it.
 Feiglin and New Right leader Naftali Bennett discussed a potential electoral alliance (whose leader Feiglin preferred be elected in open primaries) in a meeting that was described as "long and positive".

 Feiglin also said that while Zehut's platform and principles had not changed, it would make a number of strategic changes, including clearly emphasizing that it is a right-wing party, and no longer make cannabis legalization a condition for joining any government coalition.

 Upon taking the leadership of the New Right and merging with the Union of Right-Wing Parties to form Yamina, Ayelet Shaked expressed openness towards bringing Zehut and Otzma Yehudit into the alliance.
 Zehut also engaged in direct talks with Otzma Yehudit for a joint list, with backing from Netanyahu after Likud internal polling showed that the two parties together would pass the electoral threshold.
 Ultimately, however, Feiglin announced that Zehut would be running alone, accusing Shaked of ignoring overtures by his party.

 Netanyahu later sent messengers to urge Zehut to drop out of the election, offering to help pay the party’s debts and merge the party into the Likud.
 However, Feiglin initially declined the offer, claiming that his voter base would support Benny Gantz, Avigdor Lieberman or stay home if that took place.
 Netanyahu subsequently met with Feiglin to offer him a senior position in the Ministry of Finance, the adoption of some of Zehut's economic policies, and ease access to medical cannabis providing he drop his election bid.
 Feiglin then declared that if he received an agreeable proposal, he would put it to a vote by Zehut supporters.

 On 29 August 2019, Feiglin announced an agreement with Netanyahu had been reached and that Zehut would withdraw from the election, pending approval by the Zehut membership.
 According to the terms of the agreement, the parties would not merge, but Feiglin would serve as a minister in the next government, and the next government would implement some of Zehut's economic and cannabis reforms.

 On 1 September, the Zehut membership approved the deal and the party withdrew from the election.

 2020, 2021 abstentions and dissolution

 The party did not contest the 2020 or 2021 elections.

 In July 2021, Feiglin announced that he was rejoining Likud.

 Reformation

 In January 2024, Feiglin left Likud and reestablished the party.

+2026 campaign

+Feiglin announced in May 2026 that he had allied with former Otzma LeYisrael head Michael Ben-Ari, ahead of the 2026 Israeli legislative election.

+Feiglin signed an agreement with Religious Zionist Party (RZP) head Bezalel Smotrich in early September, receiving the second, eighth, tenth and eleventh slots on the RZP list as part of a technical bloc.